 Students cannot work more than 19 hours per week or 48% time.
 Exceptions can be made during breaks such as Christmas, Spring break and summer.
 Supervisors are responsible for monitoring work activities and student abidance of employment policies and procedures.
 Note: Changes in student enrollment status may affect employment.

-Students must log in their time worked through the ADP system.
-Each department will be responsible for training new hires on the ADP system.
+Students must log in their time worked through the OneUSG system.
+Each department will be responsible for training new hires on the OneUSG system.

 Student assistants will be paid no less than the federal minimum wage.
 Students are paid bi-weekly.
-Student employees are encouraged to have their paycheck directly deposited into their bank account or BankMobile Vibe account to ensure timely receipt of paycheck.
+Student employees are encouraged to have their paycheck directly deposited into their bank account or BankMobile account to ensure timely receipt of paycheck.
 Paper checks may be delayed up to a minimum of one week due to payroll processing.

 - The term of employment is on a semester basis.
 Students will be notified if employment will not be extended.